Updated

 1 Million Token Context Window

-Gemini 3 Pro’s 1 million token context window is the largest among major AI assistants.
+Gemini 3.1 Pro’s 1 million token context window is among the largest of any major AI assistant.
 To put that in perspective:

-This makes Gemini the clear choice for tasks that involve massive documents — entire codebases, hour-long video transcripts, lengthy financial reports, or full textbooks.
+Gemini was first to a 1M consumer context window, and it remains a strong choice for tasks that involve massive documents — entire codebases, hour-long video transcripts, lengthy financial reports, or full textbooks.
+Claude has since caught up at 1M, but Gemini’s combination of huge context plus native Workspace access is still hard to beat.
 You can upload entire repositories and ask Gemini to analyze them in a single conversation.

 Google Workspace Integration